-The training provided will improve your riding and driving and in doing so enhance your enjoyment of using the roads.
+The training provided will improve your riding and in doing so enhance your enjoyment of using the roads.

 You will become an ambassador for road safety.

-The cost of motoring could well come down with more ecological and economical riding and driving, with better vehicle sympathy resulting in less servicing costs.
+The cost of motoring could well come down with more ecological and economical riding, with better vehicle sympathy resulting in less servicing costs.

 Your qualification could also result in lower insurance premiums with certain companies.

 If you have come as far as finding this website then you are half way there!

 Why not come join us and learn to ride with new skills!

 Roadcraft is the UK's police handbook that outlines a system of motorcycle control split into five phases represented by the acronym IPSGA:

 Information received from the outside world by observation, and given by use of signals such as direction indicators, headlamp flashes, and horn; is a general theme running continuously throughout the application of the system by taking, using and giving information.